If you or a loved one are struggling, we can help! Call us today at (855) 722-6926

 If none of the tips above are helping you with withdrawal insomnia, it may be a sign that there is a larger problem at hand.
 You, like many other people, could be suffering from a sleep disorder.
 Talk to a specialist about what you can do to manage your sleep problems.

 While there is no magic cure for opiate withdrawal insomnia, these tips could help you sleep better during the process and help you feel better overall.
-For those still looking for sobriety, our Chicago rehab can help you get sober and work through the many adjustments that come with addiction recovery for long-term success.
+For those still looking for sobriety, our Chicago opiate rehab can help you get sober and work through the many adjustments that come with addiction recovery for long-term success.